jed709/jed709.github.io/index.md

 1 -1.42  -2.29 -0.501   0.95 median hdi
 ```

-Our estimate for `mu` has not changed much.
+Our median estimate for `mu` has not changed much.
 However, we've also computed lower and upper bounds for the HDPI: -2.29 to -0.50.
 Let's visualize the HDPI, with the 95% confidence region shaded in blue:

 ![hdpi](https://github.com/jed709/jed709.github.io/assets/87210399/b849d620-f71b-4407-b229-cec9356e0c65)

 As we can see, the HDPI cuts off all the extreme values that don't fall within our arbitrary confidence region.
-Thus, this interval
-provides a good representation of the values in our posterior that we deem credible.
-Now that we have a Credible Interval, making inferences about
+Thus, this interval provides a pretty good representation of the values in our posterior that we deem credible.

-the parameter is easy: 95% of values in our HDPI are below zero, so we are 95% confident that `mu` is negative.
-To phrase this in terms
-of the dataset we are working with, we are 95% certain the the difference between condition 1 and condition 2 falls between -2.29 and -0.50.
+Now that we have a Credible Interval, making inferences about the parameter is easy: 95% of values in our HDPI are below zero, so we are 95% confident that `mu` is negative.
+To phrase this in terms of the dataset we are working with, we are 95% certain the the difference between condition 1 and condition 2 falls between -2.29 and -0.50.
 Because our Credible Interval does not contain zero, we can say that the effect of condition on sleep is _credible_.
+This is similar to how people make inferences from frequentist confidence intervals, with one key difference: This interpretation of Bayesian intervals is actually _correct_.
+So, it's pretty intuitive and probably fairly in tune with how you think about confidence intervals anyway.

 Let's return to the Bayes Factor we computed earlier.
-The inferences we derive from the Bayes Factor and parameter estimation are the same, in that we have good reason to believe there is a difference between conditions.
+The inferences we derived from the Bayes Factor and parameter estimation are the same, in that we have good reason to believe there is a difference between conditions.
 However, the Bayes Factor did not provide a complete picture of the effect.
 With parameter estimation, then, we can accomplish things that Bayes Factors cannot.
-Rather than a ratio of evidence,
-we can compute a distribution of beliefs about a model that incorporates uncertainty.
+Rather just a ratio of evidence, we were able to quantify the size of the effect - alongside uncertainty - and provide a range of plausible values for our parameter of interest.

 But we can only do so much with the `BayesFactor` package.
 What if we had a more complicated design?
 Further, what if we wanted to incorporate prior knowledge into our models?
-With this `BayesFactor`, the latter is possible, but options for specifying priors are limited.
+With the `BayesFactor` package, the latter is possible, but options for specifying priors are limited.
 To address these problems, we must turn to the `brms` package.

 ---
-Part II: The Basics of Estimating Parameters Using _brms_
+Part III: The Basics of Estimating Parameters Using _brms_
 ---

 Although we will work with a more complex design in this section, the basics we learned about working with the posterior still apply here.
 For our